 From Tom Hicks, JD

 In 1994, we opened our doors in Huntington Beach, CA with the goal of helping as many charitable nonprofit organizations as possible in obtaining their IRS 501(c)(3) tax-exempt status.
-Twenty years later, we are still providing expert IRS 501(c)(3) Exemption Application preparation services to individuals and businesses in California and across the country.
+More than twenty-five years later, we are still providing expert IRS 501(c)(3) Exemption Application preparation services to individuals and businesses in California and across the country.

 Over that period of time, however, one particular area of the business became increasingly important to me – helping animal rescue and animal support groups to obtain their IRS Nonprofit tax status as 501(c)(3) tax-exempt organizations.
 While I continue to prepare IRS and State Exemption Applications for any number of different nonprofit organizations, big and small, I keep coming back to the animals.